Skip to main content

 About Caye Caulker

-Caye Caulker is a small Caribbean island north and east of Belize City.
-The island is about 5 miles long and less than a mile wide, although most activity occurs in a much smaller area and in most places, it’s a short two-minute walk from windward to leeward sides.
-It is divided into the North and South Island, separated by what is known as The Split, a channel dividing the island in two.
-It is believed that the island was “split” during the infamous Hurricane Hattie in 1961, while others believe it was dug out by settlers living there in the 19th century.
+Caye Caulker is a small Caribbean island approximately 20 miles (32 km) north and east of Belize City.
+The island is about 5 miles (8 km) long and less than a mile wide, although most activity occurs in a much smaller area.
+In most places on the island, it’s a short two-minute walk from windward to leeward sides.
+Caye Caulker is divided into the North and South Island, separated by what is known as "The Split", a channel dividing the island in two.
+Legend has it that the island was “split” during the infamous Hurricane Hattie in 1961, while others believe it was dug out by settlers living there in the 19th century.
 The town is called Caye Caulker Village and is on the South Island.
 There you will find a range of restaurants, gift shops, bars, dive/snorkel shops and more, including multiple grocery stores.

 Caye Caulker Welcomes You